Designations Congruent with Things: Chapter 23

 Explain, his brain advises.

 “So, before you say anything, I haven’t read any of your emails because I was and maybe arguably still am having a nervous breakdown a little bit.
 Not really but kind of.
 In the historical sense.
-What is a nervous breakdown, really.
-I think that statement is clinically and scientifically meaningless nowadays, so it’s perfect for me.
+What is a nervous breakdown, really?
+As a term, it’s clinically and scientifically meaningless nowadays, so it’s perfect for me.
 Also, I was visually impaired for a while.
 More visually impaired.
 More than usual.
-I couldn’t read, is the thing, Maks.
+I couldn’t read, is the thing, Maks.”

-“That’s okay,” Mako says, and her voice sounds small and high.
+“That’s okay.”
+Mako’s voice is small and high.

 Mako.

-Becket is right, his brain says, in a static hiss of tripled distress.
+Becket is right, his brain says in a static hiss of tripled distress.
 You are a dick.
 But you can save this, you can save it, you can.
 You have to.
-You can because she called you, she kept calling you, it’s not too late; you can save this, you can maybe have a thing with Mako where there’s not a boxing up and a moving on but a thing that maybe stays even after the world didn’t end, there must still be a chance to save this, there must be, there must be, because she called you.
+You can because she called you, she kept calling you, it’s not too late; you can maybe have a thing with Mako where there’s not a boxing up and a moving on but a thing that lasts even after the world didn’t end.
+There must still be a chance to save this, there must be, because she called you.

-“Um,” Newt says, his voice cracking and his vision blurring.
+“Um.”
+Newt’s voice cracks and his vision blurs.
 “How are you?”

 “I’m doing well,” Mako says, lying, lying, lying, lying.
 Lying.